Helladic chronology: Late Helladic III (LHIII)

-LHIII and LMIII are contemporary.
+LHIII and LMIII (Late Minoan III) are contemporary.
 Toward LMIIIB, non-Helladic ware from the Aegean ceases to be homogeneous; insofar as LMIIIB differs from Helladic, it should at most be considered a "sub-Minoan" variant of LHIIIB.

+LH IIIA

 The uniform and widely spread LHIIIA:1 pottery was defined by the material from the Ramp house at Mycenae, the palace at Thebes (now dated to LHIIIA:2 or LHIIIB by most researchers) and Triada at Rhodes.
 There is material from Asine, Athens (wells), Sparta (Menelaion), Nichoria and the 'Atreus Bothros', rubbish sealed under the Dromos of the Treasury of Atreus at Mycenae as well.
 C-14 dates from Tsoungiza indicate LHIIIA:1 should be more nearly 1435/1406 to 1390/1370 BC, slightly earlier than the pottery phase, but by less than 50 years.
 LHIIIA:1 ware has also been found in Maşat Höyük in Hittite Anatolia.

 The LHIIIA:2 pottery marks a Mycenaean expansion covering most of the Eastern Mediterranean.
 There are many new shapes.
 The motifs of the painted pottery continue from LHIIIA:1 but show a great deal of standardization.
 In Egypt, the Amarna site contains LHIIIA:1 ware during the reign of Amenhotep III and LHIIIA:2 ware during that of his son Akhenaten; it also has the barest beginnings of LHIIIB.
 LHIIIA:2 ware is in the Uluburun shipwreck, which sank in the 14th century BC.
 Again, Tsoungiza dates are earlier, 1390/1370 to 1360/1325 BC; but LHIIIA:2 ware also exists in a burn layer of Miletus which likely occurred early in the reign of Mursili II and therefore some years prior to Mursili's eclipse in 1312 BC.
 The transition period between IIIA and IIIB begins after 1320 BC, but not long after (Cemal Pulak thinks before 1295 BC).